kshitijv256/Dart-Basics/README.md

 <br>

-#### This repository will contains most of the fundamentals required to get you started with writing code in dart.
+#### This repository will contains the fundamentals of dart programming language required to get you started.